AstR0x/best-library/README.md

 # best-library
-The best library of all time
+This library provides a set of functions that facilitate the work in Javascript.
+Library development continues.